 While constructing, use concrete material and ensure that there is a ventilation space between the wood and the soil.
 Cover any exposed wood with a metal barrier.

-Right after construction is completed to ensure that you keep the soil around the structure dry by ensuring appropriate drainage.
+Right after construction is completed to ensure that you keep the soil around the structure dry and allow for appropriate drainage.

 Secondly, cover all openings that might give the termites access to the structure.
 This will require you to fill all cracks in the concrete foundation.